Harry Yi-Jui Wu MD.DPhil

 While at Oxford, I was Clifford Norton student in the History of Science at The Queen’s College.
 Before becoming Associate Professor at National Cheng Kung University, I taught at Nanyang Technological University and the University of Hong Kong between 2013 and 2021, where I was lead medical humanities programmes of two schools of medicine.
 In 2020, I was elected Early Career Fellow of Hong Kong Academy of Humanities.

-I am currently on the editorial board of Co-Editor of the Journal of Social History of Medicine and Taiwanese Journal for Studies of Science, Technology and Medicine.
+I am currently Co-Editor of the Journal of Social History of Medicine.
+In addition, I am also on the board of Taiwanese Journal for Studies of Science, Technology and Medicine.

 Cross College Elite Program